Definition of interest in English:

 - Now the loan will be repayable from the fourth year over a period of 22 years with interest.

 - It is believed that the loan that was made available through Austin was repaid with interest.

-- 4.1(Of an action) reciprocated with more force or vigor than the original one: he may have a reputation for getting even, with interestMore example sentences
+- 5.1(Of an action) reciprocated with more force or vigour than the original one: she returned his look with interestMore example sentences

 - Any wayward kicking will be returned with interest by the English back three.